lilyso/e-commerce-back-end/README.md

 SHOW DATABASES;
 ```

-Once it has been created, exit the MySQL command line.
+Once the database has been created, exit the MySQL command line.

 ## Usage